alokgaurav04/DA6401_Assignment_3/README.md

 This notebook is structured in such a way that all the cells can be run one after another.
 Run All Cells command can also be used, but be careful of WandB sweeps.

-Run these two lines to install hindi font for ploting heatmap:-
+Run these two lines to install hindi font for plotting heatmap:-

      !apt-get install -y fonts-lohit-deva